 Grant funding can provide support for Research Project Assistants (RPAs).
 RPAs are normally provided an academic-year (ten-month) stipend with the amount determined by the grant Principal Investigator.
 RPAs may be eligible for a tuition scholarship.
 RPAs work approximately 15-20 hours/week on research.

-Graduate students supported by grant and contract monies that flow through the Research Foundation may be eligible for a full tuition scholarship provided that the students' academic achievement, and the students' stipends, meet the minimum standards established by the Graduate School, and the grant or contract PI has complied with the Tuition Scholarship Reimbursement Policy for Grants and Contracts.
-All tuition scholarships paid to graduate Research Project Assistants (RPAs) are paid via the appointing department's tuition scholarship allocation from the Graduate school; thus, all RPAs must meet The Graduate School's Terms and Conditions for Acceptance of Tuition Scholarship in order to receive a tuition scholarship.
+Graduate students supported by grant and contract monies that flow through the Research Foundation may be eligible for a full tuition scholarship provided that the students' academic achievement, and stipend level, meet the minimum standards and the grant or contract PI has complied with the Tuition Scholarship Reimbursement Policy for Grants and Contracts.
+All tuition scholarships paid to graduate Research Project Assistants (RPAs) are paid via the appointing department's tuition scholarship allocation which is assigned by the Dean's office of each school.
 Tuition scholarships are merit-based and competitive.
 Students must maintain a GPA of 3.0 or better, have no outstanding incompletes, no grades of withdrawal, or No Credit (NC) grades, while supported by a tuition scholarship, as well as maintaining good academic standing, and making good progress toward the degree.

 In order to be eligible for tuition scholarship, RPAs must be paid stipends of at least $8,586/academic year for 20 hours of work service (or $4,293 per semester).
 RPAs working 10 hours a week must be paid minimum stipends of $4,293/academic year (or $2,147 per semester).
 RPA stipend levels should be equivalent to or greater than the standard GATA stipend levels of each discipline.